machayes00/Group1-Battleship/README.md

-# EECS168 Project 1 Battleship - Group 1
+# EECS168 Project 1 - Battleship

-This is project 1 for EECS 168 to build a battleship game.
+This is a project for EECS 168.
+The purpose of this project is to build a battleship game.

 ## Battleship